-OpenXCom is basically nothing else than X-COM UFO defense or Terror from the Deep reprogrammed again.
-However, the game depends on the original graphics data, so you still need UFO in the original.
+OpenXCom is basically nothing else than X-COM UFO defense and Terror from the Deep reverse-engineered.
+However, the game depends on the original media data (sounds, textures, maps, etc...), so you still need the original.
 You can still find it at GOG and Steam.
 However, since the original practically doesn't run on the current systems anymore, you can easily get over it.
 But the fact that the game is also available for Linux is really cool.